Indian nationalism: The Gandhian era

-Mohandas Gandhi pioneered the art of Satyagraha, typified with a strict adherence to ahimsa (non-violence), and civil disobedience.
+Mahatma Gandhi pioneered the art of Satyagraha, typified with a strict adherence to ahimsa (non-violence), and civil disobedience.
 This permitted common individuals to engage the British in revolution, without employing violence or other distasteful means.
 Gandhi's equally strict adherence to democracy, religious and ethnic equality and brotherhood, as well as activist rejection of caste-based discrimination and untouchability united people across these demographic lines for the first time in India's history.
 The masses participated in India's independence struggle for the first time, and the membership of the Congress grew over tens of millions by the 1930s.
 In addition, Gandhi's victories in the Champaran and Kheda Satyagraha in 1918–19, gave confidence to a rising younger generation of Indian nationalists that India could gain independence from British rule.

-National leaders like Sardar Vallabhbhai Patel, Jawaharlal Nehru, Maulana Azad, Chakravarti Rajagopalachari, Mohandas Gandhi, Rajendra Prasad and Badshah Khan brought together generations of Indians across regions and demographics, and provided a strong leadership base giving the country political direction.
+National leaders like Pandit Jawaharlal Nehru, Netaji Subhash Chandra Bose, Maulana Azad, Chakravarti Rajagopalachari, Rajendra Prasad, the Lal Bal Pal trio, and Khan Abdul Gaffar Khan brought together generations of Indians across regions and demographics, and provided a strong leadership base giving the country political direction.

-More than just "Indian"
+Final years

+In 1947, Lord Mountbatten came to India to discuss the eventual outcome of the British departure.
+At one point, he offered a plan to Nehru to make the various regions of India autonomous provinces, which Nehru strongly rejected; Lakshman Menon, grandson of Nehru's principal adviser V. P. Menon, referred to the plan as "Plan Balkan" (in reference to Balkanisation).

+Independence

+Upon independence on 15 August of that year, India maintained formal links with the dissolving British Empire through its Commonwealth membership and Dominion status.
+The latter was abandoned in 1950, an anniversary now celebrated as Republic Day.

+Beyond Indian nationalism

 Indian nationalism is as much a diverse blend of nationalistic sentiments as its people are ethnically and religiously diverse.
 Thus the most influential undercurrents are more than just Indian in nature.
 The most controversial and emotionally charged fibre in the fabric of Indian nationalism is religion.
 Religion forms a major, and in many cases, the central element of Indian life.
+Religious nationalisms are often dependent on mutual opposition.
 Ethnic communities are diverse in terms of linguistics, social traditions and history across India.